loomio/loomio-docs/oric/src/intro-online.md

 ## How will you structure Loomio to suit your organisation?
-Loomio is structured with a 'group' for your board and there are unlimited 'subgroups'.
+A Loomio group comprises a 'parent group' and any number of 'subgroups'.

 Subgroups help you organize the work of particular groups of people; for example a subcommittee, working group or project team.
 You may also set up a subgroup for communicating with membership.

-Subgroups work just like groups and are located within your 'parent' group or organization.
+Subgroups work just like groups.
 Most of the features and settings of subgroups are the same as in your parent group, and include the ability to allow members of the parent group to see, but not participate in, threads and polls in the subgroup.
 This is helpful if you want to offer transparency of discussions and decisions to members of the parent group.

 A person can be a member of your subgroup and not of your parent group.